vectorgrp/sil-kit/docs/api/ethernet.rst

 .. admonition:: Note

-  In a simple simulation without the VIBE NetworkSimulator, the |EthernetTransmitStatus| of the
+  In a simple simulation, the |EthernetTransmitStatus| of the
   |EthernetFrameTransmitEvent| will always be |Transmitted|.

 Receiving Ethernet FrameEvents